 Experian IdentityWorks plans

 All Experian IdentityWorks plans have a seven-day free trial.
 Unlike Aura, there's no money-back guarantee.
 So, you want to maximize your free trial to ensure its features are right for your needs.
-The paid plans include features like credit monitoring and alerts from all three credit bureaus, financial alerts, identity theft alerts, and access to Experian CreditLock.
+The paid plans include features such as credit monitoring and alerts from all three major credit bureaus, financial alerts, identity theft alerts, and access to Experian CreditLock.

 - Basic: Free plan that provides a credit report and credit monitoring from Experian.
 It also includes a FICO score tracker, dark web surveillance report, and personal privacy scan.
-It's good for basic credit monitoring but doesn't alert you to other identity theft signs or how to resolve it.
+It's good for basic credit monitoring, but it doesn't alert you to other signs of identity theft or provide guidance on how to resolve them.

 - Premium: Covers one person with credit monitoring and reports for all three financial bureaus.
 It also has advanced identity theft monitoring, a $1 million insurance policy, and daily Experian FICO scores.